 Find Out More

-The Williams Landing Neighbourhood Grants program was developed in 2009 by Cedar Woods in recognition of the important role that community groups play in building healthy and vibrant neighbourhoods.
+The Neighbourhood Grants program was developed in 2009 by Cedar Woods in recognition of the important role that community groups play in building healthy and vibrant neighbourhoods.

+In 2017, we will be awarding $20,000 to local community groups.
 Local community groups are welcome to apply for a neighbourhood grant of $500, $1,000 or $2,000.
-Grants are available for sporting, welfare, cultural, recreational and other not-for-profit groups providing services that benefit the community.
+Grants are available for sporting, welfare, cultural, recreational, disability support and other not-for-profit groups providing services that benefit the community.